MSW Student Handbook 2021-2022

 Continuing students should review the General Registration Process found on Page 9 prior to registration.

-Apart from electives and 100% online offerings, students must register for classes at their affiliated campus.
-Students wishing to take a class at the other campus must request permission to enroll by emailing the Graduate Coordinator to explain the need to cross-register.
-If approved, the Program Coordinator or other staff member can register the student in the approved section by overriding the campus restriction in myWCU.
+Apart from electives and 100% online offerings, students must register for classes at their affiliated location.
+Students wishing to take a class at the other location must request permission to enroll by emailing the Graduate Coordinator to explain the need to cross-register.
+If approved, the Program Coordinator or other staff member can register the student in the approved section by overriding the location restriction in myWCU.

-Students wishing to change campuses altogether should submit a Change Campus Locationon form, sent to the Graduate School and Graduate Coordinators for review.
+Students wishing to change locations altogether should submit a Change Locationon form, sent to the Graduate School and Graduate Coordinators for review.

 Course Drop or Withdrawal